Bishop Grimes Jr. / Sr. High School Health Services

-2. A Health History (to be completed by parent)
+2. An Initial Health History (to be completed by parent)

-3. A Health Appraisal (to be completed by your child’s HCP)
+3. A Health Appraisal/Physical (to be completed by your child’s HCP)

 For admissions purposes, the health appraisal/physical exam can be dated no earlier than September of the school year just completed.
 Once school begins, a health appraisal is required for the current school year.

-International and out of state students must have a health appraisal completed by a NYS Health Care Provider before November 1st when admitted for first semester entry or by April 1st for second semester entry.
+International and out of state students must have a health appraisal completed by an NYS Health Care Provider before November 1st when admitted for first-semester entry or by April 1st for second-semester entry.

 4. A Medication Order/Authorization (to be completed by HCP and parent)

-Please note: An immunization record that fulfills all NYS immunization requirements, a current health appraisal, and health history must be reviewed by the school nurse and be on file in the school’s Health Office prior to any student participating in athletics.
+Please note: An immunization record that fulfills all NYS immunization requirements including the meningitis vaccine, a current health appraisal, and health history must be reviewed by the school nurse and be on file in the school’s Health Office prior to any student participating in athletics.